go-kit/kit/README.md

 ## Goals

-- Operate in a heterogeneous SOA — expect to interact with mostly non-gokit services
+- Operate in a heterogeneous SOA — expect to interact with mostly non-Go-kit services
 - RPC as the primary messaging pattern
 - Pluggable serialization and transport — not just JSON over HTTP
 - Zipkin-compatible request tracing